gvwilson/thirdbit/src/fiction/santas/index.md

 It might be a light,
 but it might also—he wasn't quite sure what, but given how things had been doing,
-"alarm" and "trap door" both seemed possible.
+"alarm" and "incinerator" both seemed possible.
 Instead,
 he pressed his ear to the door and listened for sounds of pursuit.
-There was nothing except his own breathing and the deep *thrum thrum thrum* of a distant motor.
+There was nothing except his own breathing and the deep *thrum thrum thrum* of distant motors.

-He turned,
-put his back against the door, and slid down to the floor.
+He put his back against the wall and slid down to the floor.
 "Well," he said,
 then hugged his knees and pressed his face into them.
 He had no idea where he was,